Medium

 Need Help or Have Questions?
 We’ve Got You.

-You don’t have to navigate accessibility alone.
-If you have questions, need guidance, or aren’t sure where to go, we’re here to help.
+If you have questions, or aren’t sure where to go, we’re here to help point you in the right direction.
 Please reach out to Mansour Kenareh, Senior Business Analyst.

 Continually Connect, Learn, & Improve